AmitSamra/Titanic/README.md

 # Titanic

-The Jupyter Notebook Titanic.ipynb contains exploratory analysis on the Titanic dataset from Kaggle.
+This repo contains exploratory analysis on the Titanic dataset from Kaggle.

+Titanic.ipynb contains the analysis. train.csv contains data